Fellows and Interns

 Qualifications and Selection

 Predoctoral applicants must have completed coursework and preliminary examinations for their doctoral degree and must be engaged in dissertation research.
-Postdoctoral fellowships are available to support specific research projects by scholars who hold the doctoral degree or equivalent.
-Senior fellowships are intended for scholars with a distinguished publication record who have held the doctoral degree for more than seven years or who possess an equivalent record of professional accomplishment at the time of application.
+Postdoctoral fellowships are available to support specific research projects by scholars who have earned a PhD or equivalent.
+Senior fellowships are intended for scholars with a distinguished publication record who have held their doctoral degree for more than seven years or who possess a commensurate record of professional accomplishment at the time of application.

 Applicants will be evaluated based on the quality of the proposed research project; its compatibility with Smithsonian collections, facilities, staff, and programs; and the applicant's academic standing, scholarly qualifications, and experience.
 A committee of curators and historians will review the applications.